Here's Why You Shouldn't Play It Too Safe as a Long-Term Investor

 Hence, there is a greater opportunity for investors to benefit from the above-expected results.

-Of course, ādangerā also lies in the sense that the performance of the stock can be much worse than what is expected.
+Of course, ādangerā also exists in the sense that the stock’s performance can be much worse than expected.

 Here’s how it compares to the conservative investor’s returns in table form: